alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

 C. **[P]** Since the variable `bounded` is a super-type of `T` and a sub-type of `U`, `T` is a subtype of `U`.
 In other words, **`T` <: `bounded` <: `U` => `T` <: `U`**.

 ### Null Pointer Refernces Satisfies the Premise C
 From the inference rule, we learn that not only do we need bounded to be a a super-type of `T` and a sub-type of `U`, but also for `U` to be a super-type of `T`.
-Unfortunately, it is very hard to find a variable that satisfies this.
-Unfortunately, Scala has implicit nulls that can be assigned to any reference type and that is exactly what is done in the code above, which leads us to the idea of the creation of a **Non-Sense type**.
+Unfortunately, it is impossible to find a variable that satisfies this.
+However, Scala has implicit nulls that can be assigned to any reference type and that is exactly what is done in the code above, which leads us to the compilation of this code.
+Unfortunately, it leads to the creation of a **Non-Sense type**.

 ### Nonsense types and thier problems

+When we run this program,, we can pass an integer and a string because of the following sequence of logic that is problematic:

+1. Consider ⊥ as the a subtype of everything
+3. Consider ⊤ is a supertype of everything.
+4. There can exist a variable v that is ⊤ ≤ V ≤ ⊥
+5. We know that Integer ≤ ⊤
+6. We also know that ⊥ ≤ String
+7. Hence, Integer ≤ ⊤ ≤ V ≤ ⊥ ≤ String (This is problematic.)

+The creation of V is referred to as a “non- sense” type and it leads to the ```CastCastException``` mentioned above.